-- 9. Market equilibrium refers to a situation in which market price - (a) is high enough to allow firms to earn a fair profit. - (b) is low enough for consumers to buy all that a fair profit. - (c) is at a level where there is neither a shortage nor a surplus. - (d) is just above the intersectio of the-market supply and edmend curves - 10.
-An increase in the demand for a good will cause. - (a) an increase in equilibrium price and quantity both. - (b) only increase in equilibrium price and no change in qunitity. - (c) an increase in equilibrium price and a decrease in equilibrium quantity. - (d) a decrease in equilibrium price and an increase in equilibrium quanity, - 11.
-An increase in the supply of a good will cause - (a) an increase in equilibrium price and decrease in equilibrium quantity. - (b) only increase in equiolibrium quantity and no change in price - (c) a decrease in equilibrium price and equilibrium quanity. - (d) decrease in equilibrium price and an increase in equilibrium quantity. - 12.
-In which instance will both the equilibrium price and quantity rise? - (a) When demand and supply increase, but the rise in demand exceeds the rise in supply. - (b) When demand and supply increase, but the rise in supply exceeds the rise in demand. - (c) When demand and supply decline, but decline in the demand exceeds the decline In supply. - (d) When demand and supply decline, but the decline in supply exceeds decline in the demand.
+- 4. Price ceiling refers to : - (a) Max. retail price - (b) Max. price the buyer is willing to pay - (c) Max. price at which seller is willing to sell - (d) Max. price the producer is legally to charge - 5.
+Fixation of minimum wage below the equilibrium wage rate leads to : - (a) Unemployment (b) Over employment - (c) Neither (a) nor (b) (d) Either (a) or (b) - 6.
+Market equilibrium refers to a situation in which market price - (a) is high enough to allow firms to earn a fair profit. - (b) is low enough for consumers to buy all that a fair profit. - (c) is at a level where there is neither a shortage nor a surplus. - (d) is just above the intersectio of the-market supply and edmend curves - 7.
+An increase in the demand for a good will cause. - (a) an increase in equilibrium price and quantity both. - (b) only increase in equilibrium price and no change in qunitity. - (c) an increase in equilibrium price and a decrease in equilibrium quantity. - (d) a decrease in equilibrium price and an increase in equilibrium quanity, - 8.
+An increase in the supply of a good will cause - (a) an increase in equilibrium price and decrease in equilibirum quantity. - (b) only increase in equiolibrium quantity and no change in price - (c) a decrease in equilibrium price and equilibrium quanity. - (d) decrease in equilibrium price and an increase in equilibrium quantity.